Surprise Surprise (British TV series)

-Surprise Surprise is a British light entertainment television programme for ITV that originally ran from 6 May 1984 to 26 December 2001 with Cilla Black as the host.
-The show returned from 21 October 2012 to 26 July 2015 and was hosted by Holly Willoughby.
+Surprise Surprise is a British light entertainment television programme that aired in two iterations on ITV.
+The series originally ran from 6 May 1984 to 26 December 2001 and was hosted by Cilla Black, while a revival of the show aired from 21 October 2012 to 26 July 2015 with Holly Willoughby as host.

 Format

-The show was hosted by Cilla Black, and filmed in front of a studio audience.
-Its premise involved surprising members of the public with long-held wishes, setting up tricks to fool members of the public, making prank calls to people and reuniting guests with long-lost loved ones.
-Black was assisted for eight series by Bob Carolgees, famous for his glove puppetry act Spit the Dog, while Gordon Burns and Tessa Sanderson were roving reporters.
-Other featured acts were "Cilla-grams," where Black would perform a song in a musical sketch relevant to the surprise a person was receiving.
-(Example: a soldier was celebrating his 21st birthday, so the featuring song Black sang was "Celebration" by Kool & The Gang.)
+Surprise Surprise was filmed in front of a studio audience.
+Its premise involved surprising members of the public with the fulfilment of long-held wishes, setting up tricks to fool members of the public, making prank calls to people, and reuniting guests with long-lost loved ones.
+Original host Cilla Black was initially assisted by Christopher Biggins, but more famously for eight series by Bob Carolgees, famous for his glove puppetry act Spit the Dog (who previously appeared in the first series with a puppet ferret), with Gordon Burns and Tessa Sanderson as roving reporters.
+Other featured acts were "Cilla-grams," where Black would perform a song in a musical sketch relevant to the surprise a person was receiving (for example, a soldier was celebrating his 21st birthday, so the featuring song Black sang was "Celebration" by Kool & The Gang).

-The concept of the first series had been to film surprising and often unusual moments similar to those previously seen on Game for a Laugh, but the format was not successful.
-However, the final item in the last episode of the first series featured a successful surprise reunion, which led executive producer Alan Boyd to change the format slightly so that all items in subsequent series involved surprises, rather than just being surprising.
+The concept of the first series had been to film surprising and often unusual moments similar to those previously seen on Game for a Laugh.
+This included a phone game that used viewers numbers and answering questions to try and form a winning line.
+Others included dancing and sporting events, and there were surprise reunions between family members.
+The popularity of this element of the show led executive producer Alan Boyd to change the format slightly so that all items in subsequent series involved surprises, rather than just being surprising.
 Although including many pre-filmed inserts, the first series and some early episodes of the second series were televised live in their entirety, but thereafter all episodes were pre-recorded.

 From 1984 to 1988, the show was broadcast on Sunday evenings.
 From 1989 to 1992, the show moved to Fridays, before returning to the Sunday evening timeslot from 1993 to 1996.
 The final series of the original run in 1997 was broadcast on Friday evenings.
+Between 1998 and 2001, a one-off special episode was produced per year which aired on Mother's Day from 1998 until 2000, and then at Christmas for 2001.

 Over the years, the show had many special guests, some of whom appeared live, including Neil Diamond.
 Many variety acts were also featured on the show.
 The Spice Girls made their live debut on an episode in 1996.